p2pderivatives/cfd-csharp/README.md

 ## Dependencies

 - C# (7.1 or higher)
-  - .NET Framework 4.7 or higher
+  - .NET Framework 4.7 or higher (Windows only)
   - .NET Core 2.2.110 or higher
 - CMake (3.14.3 or higher)